 The main reason people consider installing them is the potential gains in performance.
 Because engine back pressure is reduced, the gases can flow freely which increases engine performance or horsepower.

-To install one usually requires reprogramming your engine’s computer so you can adjust the oxygen levels so the check engine light doesn’t keep coming on and your engine operates efficiently.
+Installing one usually requires reprogramming your engine’s computer so you can adjust the oxygen levels so the check engine light doesn’t keep coming on and your engine operates efficiently.
 Often when a catalytic converter is stolen, some car’s computers will go into a limp home mode where the car’s computer system detects an issue that could damage the engine and thus turns off non-essential features in order to prevent damage.
 Fuel efficiency is another issue.

 Can I temporarily replace my stolen cat with a straight pipe until I get my car fixed?